-- Speech and language therapy (SALT)- Buy in service, as well as additional allocated time for children with SALT written into their EHCP and children with Language difficulties in EY and KS1, including selective mutism. - Educational Psychology service 24.5 hours per term + Buy-in as needed - Ealing Primary Centre Buy in as needed for children with Social, Emotional and Mental Health difficulties.
-Dual Placements with access to clinical psychology provision as necessary.
+- Speech and language therapy (SALT)- Buy in service (through West London Speech Therapy), as well as additional allocated time for children with SALT written into their EHCP and children with Language difficulties in EY and KS1, including selective mutism. - Educational Psychology service 24.5 hours per term + Buy-in as needed - Ealing Primary Centre Buy in as needed for children with Social, Emotional and Mental Health difficulties.
+Dual placements with access to clinical psychology provision as necessary.

-The SENCO is responsible for coordinating these staff and meets with them at least half termly to prioritise case load and organise meetings with parents and staff to ensure successful and cost effective delivery of these services.
+The SENCO is responsible for coordinating these staff and meets with them at least termly to prioritise caseload and organise meetings with parents and staff to ensure successful and cost effective delivery of these services.